 - 1 Riyal = 2.51 to 3 Moroccan Dirham

 - 1 Indian Rupee = 0.15 Moroccan Dirham

 To convert this to your home currency, all you have to do is to calculate the currency value in an inflected form from the above.

 What you should know about the Moroccan currency

 You should keep in mind that there are no black markets for the local Moroccan currency, DH (Moroccan Dirham).
 You can neither sell nor buy the Moroccan dirham internationally because it is highly regulated and restricted by the Moroccan government and policies.
 As such, it is best that you get your currencies converted upon arrival at official channels located at seaports, airports, and ATMs.
-If you are having any challenges about this upon arrival, you can easily speak to a uniformed security personnel (to ensure safety) about how to go about this, or better still, get in touch with your tour agency.
+If you are having any challenges about this upon arrival, you can easily speak to uniformed security personnel (to ensure safety) about how to go about this, or better still, get in touch with your tour agency.

 Are Euros acceptable?

 You may have heard before that you could tender euro in Morocco.
-This is true if you noticed most of our services at Desert Morocco Adventure site are listed in Euros.
-Although it is not the local legal Moroccan currency, euro is often used within the Moroccan territory and many large business houses still accept payment modes in euro too.
+This is true if you noticed most of our services at the Desert Morocco Adventure site are listed in Euros.
+Although it is not the local legal Moroccan currency, the euro is often used within the Moroccan territory and many large business houses still accept payment modes in euro too.
 So if you are having a hard time converting your currency to Morrocan Dirham, Euro is a smart alternative.